Briscoe Baldwin: Early and family life

-Baldwin was born in early 1789 in Winchester, the county seat of Frederick County, Virginia to revolutionary war surgeon, Dr. Cornelius Baldwin (1754-1826) and his wife, the former Margaret Briscoe (1766-1808).
-They boy (and many later relatives) were named after his maternal grandfather, Col. Gerard Briscoe.
+Baldwin was born in early 1789 in Winchester, the county seat of Frederick County, Virginia, to revolutionary war surgeon, Dr. Cornelius Baldwin (1754-1826) and his wife, the former Margaret Briscoe (1766-1808).
+The boy (and many later relatives) were named after his maternal grandfather, Col. Gerard Briscoe.
 He had nine siblings and one half sister, his widowed father remarrying twice.
 After attending private schools around Winchester, young Baldwin traveled to Williamsburg to study at the College of William and Mary, from which he graduated in 1807.
 During the War of 1812, he recruited and led a group of mounted riflemen, serving as a Captain.

 Briscoe Baldwin read law under his brother-in-law Judge William Daniel Sr. further down the Shenandoah Valley in Cumberland County, although Judge Daniel would later move to nearby Lynchburg since his judicial district also encompassed Campbell County, of which Lynchburg was the county seat.
 Judge Daniel's son William Daniel would later sit beside his uncle on the Supreme Court of Appeals.

 In 1811, Baldwin married Martha Steele Brown, the daughter of John Brown (1762-1826), Revolutionary soldier who first settled in Bedford County near Lynchburg, but later became the first chancellor (judge in equity) of Augusta County.
-His mother in law was the former Frances Peyton (of the First Families of Virginia)(1762-1851), who moved to Staunton from Prince William County, Virginia and who survived her husband and daughter.
+His mother-in-law was the former Frances Peyton (of the First Families of Virginia)(1762-1851), who moved to Staunton from Prince William County, Virginia and who survived her husband and daughter.
 The Baldwins lived at "Spring Hill Farm", a house built by Hessian prisoners during the American Revolutionary War.
 Briscoe and Martha Baldwin had six children before her death: Frances Cornelia Baldwin Stuart (1815–1885), Mary Eleanor Baldwin Ranson (1817–1880), John Brown Baldwin (1820–1873), Margaret E Baldwin Stuart (1823–1844), James William Baldwin (1828–1875), and Briscoe Gerard Baldwin (1828–1898).

 Like both the elder and younger judges Daniel, Judge Baldwin also owned enslaved people during most (if not all) of his life.
-In the 1820 federal census, he owned six enslaved people--two boys and two girls under age 14, and two women, one under age 28 and one younger than 44 years old.
+In the 1820 federal census, he owned six enslaved people—two boys and two girls under age 14, and two women, one under age 28 and one younger than 44 years old.
 In the final census of his life, Baldwin owned 22 and 35 year old Black women.
 In the final federal census of his life, he owned two enslaved people.